-With one out and Greinke still looking like a smooth operator, Rendon caught hold of a changeup reaching toward the floor of the strike zone and drove it midway up the Crawford Boxes.
+With one out and Greinke still looking somewhat like a smooth operator, Rendon caught hold of a changeup reaching toward the floor of the strike zone and drove it midway up the Crawford Boxes.
 One walk to Soto later, Greinke was out of the game and Will Harris was in.
 With Cole—who’d paralysed the Nats in Game Five, and who was seen stirring in the Astro bullpen a little earlier Wednesday night—not even a topic.

 For which the Astros’ usually clever, always sensitively intelligent manager A.J.
 Hinch is liable to be second guessed until the end of time or another Astros lease on the Promised Land, whichever comes first.
 If he thought Greinke at a measly eighty pitches was done, why not reach for Cole who’d hammerlocked the Nats in Game Five and probably had an inning or three in his tank?